pmfarley/SNO-AzureStackHCI/README.md

 ## **STEP 3.
 INSTALL THE REQUIRED ROLES AND FEATURES WITH POWERSHELL.**

+Run this `Install-WindowsFeature` command to install the required roles and features from PowerShell:

    ```bash
    Install-WindowsFeature -Name "BitLocker", "Data-Center-Bridging", "Failover-Clustering", "FS-FileServer", "FS-Data-Deduplication", "Hyper-V", "Hyper-V-PowerShell", "RSAT-AD-Powershell", "RSAT-Clustering-PowerShell", "NetworkATC", "Storage-Replica" -IncludeAllSubFeature -IncludeManagementTools
    ```

 ## **STEP 4.
 CREATE AN AZURE STACK HCI CLUSTER WITH POWERSHELL.**

-Run this command from PowerShell:
+Run this `New-Cluster` command to create an Azure Stack HCI cluster from PowerShell:
    ```bash
    New-Cluster -Name <cluster-name> -Node <node-name> -NOSTORAGE -StaticAddress <ipaddress>
    ```

+Here's the command that I ran from PowerShell:
    ```bash
    New-Cluster -Name AZSHCI-cluster -Node AZSHCI -NOSTORAGE -StaticAddress 192.168.2.183
    ```